Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Introduction

+The Nichols algebra turns out to be much easier to work with than the full quantum shuffle algebra; and it is ``close enough" to the quantum shuffle algebra that it suffices for our purposes to control extensions over $\mB(V^*_\epsilon)$ rather than over $\mA(V^*_\epsilon).$ More precisely, we show in Theorem \ref{alg_bound_thm} that if we can control the growth of $\Ext^{n-j, n}_{\mB(V^*_\epsilon)}(k, k)$ in $j$ and $n$, we get bounds of similar quality for $\Ext^{n-j, n}_{\mA(V^*_\epsilon)}$.

-To obtain the bounds on the growth of $\# \Hn_{G,n}^c(\F_q)$ necessary to yield Theorem \ref{malle_intro0}, we must in fact provide such a bound on the growth of the cohomology of $\mB(V_\epsilon)$.
-This is achieved in section \ref{nichols_coh_section}: we present the cobar complex for $\mB(V_\epsilon)$ via a minimal tensor model $(T_R W, d)$ over $R = \sum H_0(B_n, V^{\otimes n})$, and develop a Koszul complex for computing the space of generators $W$.
+Thus, we have reduced the problem of obtaining the bounds on the growth of $\# \Hn_{G,n}^c(\F_q)$ necessary to yield Theorem \ref{malle_intro0} to the purely algebraic problem of providing such a bound on the growth of the cohomology of $\mB(V^*_\epsilon)$.
+This is achieved in sections \ref{nichols_coh_section} and \ref{bound_section}, which are the technical heart of the paper: we show that the cohomology of $\mB(V^*_\epsilon)$ has graded pieces whose dimensions are bounded above by those of a tensor algebra over the ring $R = \sum H_0(B_n, V^{\otimes n})$.
+The generators of this tensor algebra are computed via a Koszul complex for $\mB(V_{\epsilon})$.
 Generally, we can inductively compute this Koszul complex via a spectral sequence arising from the subgroup lattice of $G$.
 We show that the Koszul complex for each subgroup vanishes above a certain degree using a variant on the Conway-Parker-Fried-V\"{o}lklein theorem \cite{fried-volklein}.
-This yields a bound on the growth of $W$ sufficient to control the growth of $T_R W$, and hence $\Ext_{\mB(V_\epsilon)}(k, k)$.
+This is sufficient to control the growth of $\Ext_{\mB(V^*_\epsilon)}(k, k)$.